Colonel Fabien station: History

-In 2020, with the Covid-19 crisis, 2,378,863 passengers entered this station, which places it at the 94th position of metro stations for its use.
+In 2020, with the COVID-19 crisis, 2,378,863 passengers entered this station, which places it at the 94th position of metro stations for its use.

 Passenger services

 Access

 The station has a single entrance called Boulevard de la Villette, leading to the central median of this boulevard facing no. 83.
-Made up of a fixed staircase, it is adorned with a Guimard entrance designed in 1900, and is the registered as a historical monuments by the decree of 29 May 1978.
+Made up of a fixed staircase, it is adorned with a Guimard entrance designed in 1900 and is registered as a historical monument by the decree of 29 May 1978.

 Station layout

 Platform

 Colonel Fabien is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is of the style used for the majority of the metro stations with bevelled white ceramic tiles covering the walls, the vault, the tunnel entrances and the outlets of the corridors, while the lighting is provided by two tube canopies.
-The advertising frames are metallic and the name of the station is written in Parisine font on enamelled plates.
+The decoration is of the style used for the majority of the metro stations, with beveled white ceramic tiles covering the walls, the vault, the tunnel entrances, and the outlets of the corridors, while the lighting is provided by two tube canopies.
+The advertising frames are metallic, and the name of the station is written in Parisine font on enameled plates.
 The seats are the Motte style in blue.